-Technical Expertise: Universal Health Coverage
+Technical Expertise: Health Systems Strengthening

 In 2002, 41% of the married women in Jordan were using a modern method of contraception.
 The public sector supplied 34% of contraceptives, while the commercial private sector supplied 38% and NGOs supplied 28%.
 The Jordanian Association for Family Planning and Protection (JAFPP), the largest NGO provider, serves roughly 20% of users in the Kingdom through its network of 19 clinics throughout the country.
 JAFPP faces two challenges in order to maintain and increase its work in reproductive health: 1) shrinking external resources threaten JAFPP''s long−term sustainability, meaning that a more creative and entrepreneurial approach to financing will be needed; 2) JAFPP must not diverge from its original purpose as a provider of family planning services, even as it expands its portfolio of services.